scaling-lightning/scaling-lightning/README.md

     # view loadbalancer public ip from traefik
     kubectl -n sl-traefik get services

+    # destroy all scaling lightning nodes
+    kubectl delete namespace sl

+    # uninstall traefik
+    kubectl delete namespace sl-traefik

+    # uninstall traefik alternative
+    helm uninstall traefik -n sl-traefik

-    Note that the above commands assume you are using the default kubeconfig.
-You would need to add `--kubeconfig path/to/file.yml` to all of the above commands if you wanted to look at a different cluster.
+Note that the above commands assume you are using the default kubeconfig and context.
+You would need to add `--kubeconfig path/to/file.yml` or `--context mycluster` to all of the above commands if you wanted to look at a different cluster.

 ### Your own configuration